You can appeal against some penalties if you have a reasonable excuse, for example for your return or payment being late.

 You must send your return or payment as soon as possible after your reasonable excuse is resolved.

-What won’t count as a reasonable excuse
+What will not count as a reasonable excuse

 - you found the HMRC online system too difficult to use